karendahlaarhus/IT2810-prosjekt2/p2/README.md

 Enter the folder called `p2` and write `npm start` in your terminal

-To run the tests, write `npm run test` in your terminal
+To run the tests, first import `react-test-renderer` by writing `npm i react-test-renderer` in your terminal.
+To run the test, write: `npm run test`.

 ### Component structure
 We have chosen to structure our project by separating the functionalities for music, poetry and art into separate components.
 Throughout the project we have tried to outsource our code into different components as often as possible, to make the code more clean and functional.
 It is also easier to understand the project structure by having components that only contain one type of functionality.
 We have used a mix of both class and functional components, as required.